Retaining talent is a major concern for most organisations – especially so, given all of the fevered speculation around ‘The Great Resignation’.

 This means that if you’re struggling with high attrition rates, you can help your leaders and managers to acquire the skills they need to keep your talent on board and shining brightly.

-In fact, it’s been shown that if your leaders and managers were to do just one thing differently and that was to adopt a STAR® Operational CoachingTM approach into their everyday management style, they could improve their ability to retain their talented employees in just six months.
+In fact, it’s been shown that if your leaders and managers were to do just one thing differently and that was to adopt an Operational CoachingTM approach into their everyday management style, they could improve their ability to retain their talented employees in just six months.

 From the study, LSE evaluated 35 different outcomes at the learner level and 14 organisation outcomes and in doing so discovered an interesting and positive trend that could help organisations hold on to their talent: